Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 - Computer Predicted Total: 137.9

-Butler has a 6-1-0 record against the spread so far this season compared to Texas Tech, who is 2-3-0 ATS.
+Butler has compiled a 6-1-0 record against the spread this season, while Texas Tech is 2-3-0.
 The Bulldogs have a 3-4-0 record going over the point total, while games involving the Red Raiders have a record of 1-4-0 when it comes to hitting the over.

 Sportsbook Promo Codes